influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 #### Optional GitHub organizations

-To require an organization membership for a user, set the `GH_ORGS` environment variables:
+If you need to require an organization membership for a user, set the `GH_ORGS` environment variable:
 ```sh
 export GH_ORGS=biffs-gang
 ```
 If the user is not a member, then the user will not be allowed access.
-To support multiple organizations, use a comma-delimited list like in this example:
+To support multiple organizations, use a comma-delimited list, as in this example:
 ```sh
 export GH_ORGS=hill-valley-preservation-sociey,the-pinheads
 ```

 ### Google

+#### Overview

+Chronograf supports the use of the Google OAuth 2.0 protocol for authentication and authorization.
+The steps below guide you in creating the following required Chronograf environment variables:

+* GOOGLE_CLIENT_ID (Google Client ID)
+* GOOGLE_CLIENT_SECRET (Google Client Secret)
+* PUBLIC_URL (Public URL)

+The following environment variable can be use to optionally restrict access to specific domains:

+* GOOGLE_DOMAINS (Google domains)

+For details on Chronograf command line options and environment variables, see [Google OAuth 2.0 authentication options](/chronograf/v1.4/config-options#google-oauth-2-0-authentication-options).

-#### Creating Google OAuth Application
+#### Creating Google OAuth Applications
 Obtain a client ID and an application secret by following the steps under "Basic Steps" [here](https://developers.google.com/identity/protocols/OAuth2).
 Chronograf will also need to be publicly accessible via a fully qualified domain name so that Google properly redirects users back to the application.
 This information should be set in the following environment variables: